 on the future of fundraising, from

 Ken Burnett, author of Relationship Fundraising, (1992).

-The first of this series appeared in November 2014 and the final part was published in mid-May 2015.
+The first in this series appeared in November 2014 and the final part was published in mid-May 2015.

 If the founding fathers of our society could devise and evolve a set of principles that define and underpin how society should work, surely we could aspire to do the same, to define the donor/cause relationship and

 how it should work and be governed in practice?

 The future of fundraising.

 Some keys to

 Sign up here for FREE notification of future articles